• About

 April 03, 2019

-Written by Jared A. Mackey, Greg M. Johnson and Darcy D. Moch
+Written By Jared A. Mackey, Greg M. Johnson and Darcy D. Moch

 Tax-efficient holding structures commonly used by multinational enterprises and private equity firms investing in the Canadian resource sector could soon become subject to anti-treaty shopping measures contained in the "Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting" (the "MLI").